PotSergione/sergiosbot/README.md

 Sergiosbot's brain consists of two parts:

 * An ensemble of CNN-LSTM called "Oracles".
 Each net predicts the closing price of the next hour, and the prediction is made by averaging each contribution.
 * A trading bot called PotBot.
 Potbot takes as inputs a series of parameters to decide whether to hold or sell.
-At this time its decision is made if the price for the next hour is at least 2% different from the current.
+At this time its decision is made if the predicted price for the next hour is at least 2% different from the current.